jacobdfriedmann/FEWD22-Assignment1/README.md

 1. Download the zip file for this repository
 2. Work on it
-3. Zip it back up
+3. Zip it back up, with the your name in the file (i.e. JacobFriedmann_Assignment1.zip)
 4. Submit it to [dropbox](https://www.dropbox.com/request/KE5YRxmvEpEfwqc0JLOy)

 ###Evaluation